 From its inception, Team GoPals is working towards creating an awareness about desi cows apart from their utility in daily life.
 The utility of cows goes beyond the milk and this is the message that all our volunteers have realized in the last many years.
-Every month our volunteers visit associated Goushalas.
+Every month our volunteers visit associated Goushalas/villages.

 Swachh Goushala Abhiyan

 A case in point is the work being done at the Raghavendra Goushala near Malur.
 GoPals is actively involved in a novel activity modeled on the ”Swacch Bharat” initiative, termed as the “Swachh Goushala Abhiyan”.
 This involves cleaning the cowsheds as a seva initiative.

 We don’t limit ourselves to cleaning the goushala.
 We have slowly progressed beyond this with the volunteers getting sessions and being involved in various activities

 - Preparing “Jeevamrutha” (Ref- Jeevamrutha is Devamrutha) which is a bio energizer.